JetBrains/intellij-sdk-docs/topics/ui/controls/tooltip.md

 ![](07_help_tooltip_button.png)

 **Exception:** do not use the help tooltip with buttons at a dialog’s bottom.
-Put the information into the help article that is opened with the question mark button in the bottom left corner.</p>
+Put the information into the help article that is opened with the question mark button in the bottom left corner.

 Incorrect: